 N.B.: Your proposal must be written in APA format.
 A Microsoft Word template for this style is available at https://templates.office.com/en-us/APA-styles-TM00002099.

 Your proposal, including the abstract, should not exceed 8 double-spaced pages.
-References are not included in the 8-page limit.
+References, appendices, and instruments are not included in the 8-page limit.

 |Abstract||Up to 200 words|

 |Section 2||A brief review of the research literature on your study variables and their relationships.
 Such literature includes studies presenting theories, empirical data and methodology about the variables in the research question.
 The purpose of the literature review is to identify studies that have been done on your research topic and identify the gap in the literature that can be filled by your proposed study.
 The literature review should be organized topically/thematically and should not be organized by article.|

 |Section 3||Precise statement of methodology & analytic techniques, include:

 |Section 4||Project schedule.
 Keep in mind that the project you propose should be able to be completed within one calendar year from leaving the summer workshop.
 The project schedule should provide expected completion dates for all major stages in the project, possibly including the completion of the thorough literature review, design of instrument (e.g. questionnaire), Human Subject Committee review, data collection, data analysis, completion of the rough draft, etc.|

 |Section 5||Significance of the work (and who it will directly benefit)|